 When required, supporting calculations for upstream and downstream channel capacities as they affect water surface levels and backwaters within or adjacent to the development.
 Such calculations shall be supported by such additional survey information as may be required to determine a profile and cross section of the upstream and downstream channel reaches of the development under construction.

 A detailed development-grading plan prepared to suitable contour intervals with grading details to indicate proposed street grades and elevations, watercourse grades and elevations, building site elevations and surface elevations at critical points throughout the development.

-The final construction plans for drainage within the development shall conform to the provisions of the Town of Williamson Planning, Zoning Board or Master Plan regulations, subsequent amendments thereto and any particular conditions as required by the Town in approving the proposed plans and supporting data thereof.
-The construction plans for the drainage requirements shall be approved by the Town prior to the construction of any drainage facilities within the development.
+The final construction plans for drainage within the development shall conform to the provisions of the Town of Williamson Planning, Zoning Board or Master Plan regulations, subsequent amendments thereto and any particular conditions as required by the designated Engineer in approving the proposed plans and supporting data thereof.
+The construction plans for the drainage requirements shall be approved by the designated Engineer prior to the construction of any drainage facilities within the development.